pymupdf/PyMuPDF/docs/page.rst

 .. note::

    Methods require coordinates (points, rectangles) to put content in desired places.
 Please be aware that since v1.17.0 these coordinates **must always** be provided relative to the **unrotated** page.
-The reverse is also true: expcept :attr:`Page.rect`, resp. :meth:`Page.bound` (both *reflect* when the page is rotated), all coordinates returned by methods and attributes pertain to the unrotated page.
+The reverse is also true: except :attr:`Page.rect`, resp. :meth:`Page.bound` (both *reflect* when the page is rotated), all coordinates returned by methods and attributes pertain to the unrotated page.

    So the returned value of e.g. :meth:`Page.get_image_bbox` will not change if you do a :meth:`Page.set_rotation`.
 The same is true for coordinates returned by :meth:`Page.get_text`, annotation rectangles, and so on.
 If you want to find out, where an object is located in **rotated coordinates**, multiply the coordinates with :attr:`Page.rotation_matrix`.
 There also is its inverse, :attr:`Page.derotation_matrix`, which you can use when interfacing with other readers, which may behave differently in this respect.